To download a full copy of an ebook for offline reading on a laptop or desktop computer:

 - You will be prompted to download Adobe Digital Editions (ADE) first, if you haven’t already.

 If you selected "I'm using my own computer" in step 1, you'll see a link to get an Adobe ID and a "Get Adobe Digital Editions" button, which will bring you to the Adobe downloads page for ADE.
 If you already have ADE, select "Done with this step"

 If you selected "I'm using a public computer" in step 1, you'll see a tip recommending you download to your own computer instead.
 If you choose to download on a public computer and open in Adobe Digital Editions, you may not retain access to the book for the entire loan period or be able to transfer the file to your own device, since downloaded files are associated with the user authorized on that particular instance of ADE.
 If you'd like to proceed anyway, select 'I Have Adobe Digital Editions':

 - In Step 3, Select your download length and file type, if there is more than one option provided, and then click the Download button:

 - You will receive an .acsm file.
-This file can only be opened by Adobe Digital Editions or ADE-compatible programs like Bluefire Reader.
-Once you open the .acsm file in ADE or Bluefire, the actual book file will be downloaded and open directly in that program (in EPUB or PDF format depending on which file format you selected in step 3).
+This file can only be opened by Adobe Digital Editions.
+Once you open the .acsm file in ADE, the actual book file will be downloaded and open directly in that program (in EPUB or PDF format depending on which file format you selected in step 3).
 If you are using a public computer we recommend you send the .acsm file to yourself to open in ADE on your own computer later.
 Please note that you will need to authorize Adobe Digital Editions with an Adobe ID if you'd like to access the ebook on multiple devices.
 All devices must be authorized to the same Adobe ID in order to share downloaded files.

 Once you have downloaded the book, the next time you visit the book's details page you will see the information about the time remaining on your download: